mihirp161/farthur/README.md

 After that, whenever you make an error a nice, surreal, natural sound will come out of your IDE :) You're welcome!

 *Documentation and more details are in .tar files*
+*A helper function to make this package compatible across various OS was taken from [rasmusab](https://github.com/rasmusab)

 Example
 -------